rails-lambda/crypteia/README.md

 env["NR_KEY"];       ## z6y5x4w3v2u1
 ```

-Here are a few details about the internal implementation on how Crypteia works:
+Here are a few details about how Crypteia works with respect to the internal implementation:

-1. When accessing a single parameter path via `x-crypteia-ssm:` the environment variable name available to your runtime is used as is.
-No part of the parameter path effects the resulting name.
+1. When accessing a single parameter path via `x-crypteia-ssm:`, the environment variable name available to your runtime is used as is.
+No part of the parameter path influences the resulting name.
-2. When using `x-crypteia-ssm-path:` the environment variable name can be anything and the value is left unchanged.
+2. When using `x-crypteia-ssm-path:`, the environment variable name can be anything and the value is left unchanged.
 3. The parameter path hierarchy passed with `x-crypteia-ssm-path:` must be one level deep and end with valid environment variable names.
 These names must match environement placeholders using `x-crypteia` values.

-For security, the usage of `DB_URL: x-crypteia` placeholders ensures that your application's configuration is in full control on which dynamic values can be used with `x-crypteia-ssm-path:`.
+For security, the usage of `DB_URL: x-crypteia` placeholders ensures that your application's configuration is in full control of which dynamic values can be used with `x-crypteia-ssm-path:`.

-Shown below is a simple Node.js 16 function which has the appropriate [IAM Permissions](#iam-permissions) and Crypteia extension via a Lambda Layer installed.
-Also configured are the needed `LD_PRELOAD` and `SECRET` environment variables.
-The code of this function log the value of the `process.env.SECRET` which does correctly resolve to the value within SSM Parameter Store.
+Shown below is a simple Node.js 16 function which has the appropriate [IAM Permissions](#iam-permissions) and Crypteia extension via an installed Lambda Layer.
+Also configured are the necessary `LD_PRELOAD` and `SECRET` environment variables.
+The code in this function logs the value of the `process.env.SECRET` which correctly resolves to the value from SSM Parameter Store.

 ![Screenshot of the Environment variables in the AWS Lambda Console showing `LD_PRELOAD` to `/opt/lib/libcrypteia.so` and `SECRET` to `x-crypteia-ssm:/myapp/SECRET`.](/images/readme-env-variables.png)